 What If I Don't Want to Receive Notifications or Want to Receive Them on a Different Schedule?

 You can change the Assessment Due Warning setting for your Caseload in your Account Settings, but this change will only impact enrollments you are assigned to after the change is made.
 Current client records will remain on the old notification schedule until the end of their enrollments.

-Note: If you create a program enrollment for a client while your Assessment Due Warning is toggled off in your Account Settings, the program enrollment Assessment Due Notification will default to "Off."
-As long as you are the assigned staff for that particular program enrollment for that one client, you will not receive any Assessment Due Warnings for that client's program enrollment, even if you toggle on the Assessment Due Warning and the Assessment Due Notification after you create the enrollment.
+Note: If you create a program enrollment for a client while Assessment Due Warning is toggled off in your Account Settings, the program enrollment Assessment Due Warning will default to "Off."
+As long as you are the assigned staff for that particular program enrollment for that one client, you will not receive any Assessment Due Warnings for that client's program enrollment, even if you toggle on the Assessment Due Warning after you create the enrollment.

 Change Setting for Your Caseload

 If you or your System Administrator has toggled on the Assessment Due Warning in your Account Settings, you can change the time frame for when you receive the notification.

 The default setting for receiving the notification is 1 Day before the Annual Assessment Due Date, but you can change that time frame to 2 Days, 5 Days, 1 Week, 2 Weeks, or 30 Days if you prefer.

 Changing Setting for an Enrollment